 Their target audience is those who buy boxes of cereal 3 to 4 times a month.

 An example red herring question for this screener survey would be:

 The respondents who selected Marshmallow Brownie Crisps would be disqualified as this is not a legitimate brand of cereal and likely are not an avid cereal buyer. *SHAME*

 Side note, if Kellogg’s is interested in creating a marshmallow brownie crisp flavored cereal – consider me their first customer.
-Also, consider doing some new product development market research.
+But first, be sure to conduct new product development market research.

 2. Outlier answer to an opinionated question

-Where an online survey company often recommends creating short and brief surveys online to avoid respondent burnout, sometimes there’s no avoiding long-form questionnaires.
-As a result, respondents may start clicking random answers to get to the end of the survey faster.
+While our team often recommends creating short and brief surveys online to avoid respondent burnout, sometimes there’s no avoiding long-form questionnaires.
+This may cause respondents may start clicking random answers to get to the end of the survey faster.

 To spot these speedy survey takers, include an opinionated based question with an outlier answer included in the multiple-choice options.

 For example, a non-for-profit organization is conducting a long online survey to better understand why people are and are not choosing to donate to their charity.

 An outlier red herring question to include that does not relate to the survey content may be: